 September 27, 2019 - The professionalization of condo managers, as well as the best practices to be deployed within this housing model, have been at the heart of debates for several years now in several French-speaking territories around the world.
 Whether in Quebec or in Europe, a number of players working in this field are meeting to discuss it.

-The manager bound to a syndicate by a contract for services does not have the same relationship with his client as the one who has the status of a salaried employee.
+The manager bound to a syndicate by a contract for services does not have the same relationship with his client as the one who has the status of a salaried employee, at the end of a contract of employment.
 That being said, regardless of the nature of the relationship between the parties, it is advisable to specify the contract’s terms and conditions, including its obligations and its possible renewal.
 This will prevent misunderstandings and possible litigation.

 Terminating the contractual relationship between the manager and the syndicate of co-owners requires, at all times, an evaluation of the legal and contractual parameters.
 A review of the various scenarios illustrating the expiration or resiliation of a contract for services.